blacklanternsecurity/bbot/docs/dev/tests.md

 # Unit Tests

 BBOT takes tests seriously.
 Every module *must* have a custom-written test that *actually tests* its functionality.
-Don't worry if you aren't used to writing tests.
-You can go ahead and open a draft PR anyway, and we will help write them :)
+Don't worry if you want to contribute but you aren't used to writing tests.
+If you open a draft PR, we will help write them :)

 We use [black](https://github.com/psf/black) and [flake8](https://flake8.pycqa.org/en/latest/) for linting, and [pytest](https://docs.pytest.org/en/8.2.x/) for tests.